 Before moving on, it is important to note that if you want to close or discard the entry at any point before saving and exiting, tap the BACK capacitive button on the phone and choose 'discard entry'.
-If you tap BACK by mistake, simply tap 'Cancel' on the dialogue box that pops
+If you tap BACK by mistake, simply tap 'Cancel' on the dialogue box that pops up.

-Furthermore, if you accidentally tap the phone's 'HOME' capacitive touch button and end up at the home screen while filling in the form, simply tap the PHSRP application icon again to load the application again and it will return you to the screen you were previously at in the form with all previous entries made on the form intact.
+Furthermore, if you accidentally tap the phone's 'HOME' capacitive touch button and end up at the home screen while filling in the form, simply tap the PHSRP application again and it will return you to the screen you were previously at in the form with all previous entries made on the form intet.